Advertisement

 In 2014, the Department of Justice concluded that APD had engaged in a pattern of unconstitutional use of deadly force.
 The resulting consent decree requires comprehensive reforms including:

-• Use of force policies: Complete overhaul of when officers can use force
+• Use of force policies were completely overhauled to govern when officers can use force

-• Civilian oversight: Strengthened Civilian Police Oversight Agency (CPOA)
+• The Civilian Police Oversight Agency (CPOA) was strengthened

 Scanner access has allowed journalists and community advocates to monitor police responses in real time during this reform period.
 Full encryption would eliminate a critical accountability tool while APD remains under federal supervision.